ATLAS Throttle Lock

 Your kit comes with everything you need to mount the ATLAS on many different motorcycles.

-- Installation Instructions
+- Installation Instruction

 - 2 M3 Bolts with thread locker

 - 3 sizes of friction pads (2 of each)